Minnesota’s Transfer on Death Deed

 Furthermore, if the owner decides to revoke the beneficiary’s interest and name a new beneficiary, he or she can simply draft a new deed to replace the old Transfer on Death Deed.

 Like standard real property deeds, Transfer on Death Deeds must be properly drafted, signed, and recorded to be valid.
 Property owners can designate more than one beneficiary and can even name an alternate beneficiary who will inherit upon an original beneficiary’s death.

 Once the property owner passes away, the beneficiary or beneficiaries must record the appropriate documents, which include an affidavit of survivorship and a death certificate, with the recorder’s office to transfer the property into their names.

 Minnesota Estate Planning and Probate Attorneys

 Transfer on Death Deeds are just one of the many estate planning documents that can provide tremendous peace of mind.
 Knowing your property is in good hands and your loved ones will be financially secure is an invaluable feeling.
 At Jeffrey P. Scott & Associates, LLC, we help individuals and families create enduring legacies.
-Call us today at (651) 968-1457 to learn more about protecting your assets and achieving your goals.
+Call us today our office to learn more about protecting your assets and achieving your goals.